PolyatomicBrian/EnigmaN36/README.md

     e.g. `echo "5463720819" > permutator.config`

-2. Populate `rotor.config` with an initial mapping of wheel rotations and their corresponding characters.
+2. Populate `rotor.config` with a 3-character string pertaining to the initial values of the wheels.

+   e.g. `echo "BRJ" > rotor.config` corresponds to:

+    - Left Wheel starting at "B"

+    - Middle Wheel starting at "R"

+    - Right Wheel starting at "J"

 3. Encrypt a message with `engima.py`.